Corporate Governance Statement

-The Company’s strategy and business model and amendments thereto, are developed by the Interim CEO and his senior management team, and approved by the Board.
-The management team, led by the Interim CEO, is responsible for implementing the strategy and managing the business at an operational level.
+The Company’s strategy and business model and amendments thereto, are developed by the CEO and his senior management team, and approved by the Board.
+The management team, led by the CEO, is responsible for implementing the strategy and managing the business at an operational level.
 A comprehensive budgeting process is completed once a year and is reviewed and approved by the Board.
-The Company’s results, compared with the budget, are reported to the Board on a bi-monthly basis.
+The Company’s results, compared with the budget, are reported to the Board at Board meetings.

 The Company’s overall strategic objective is to be a leading provider of proprietary biological products.